truenas/middleware/docs/userguide/index.rst

 #.
 Import your volumes in :menuselection:`Storage --> Auto Import Volume`.

 #.
-Restore the configuration in :menuselection:`System --> Settings --> Upload Config`.
+Restore the configuration in :menuselection:`System --> General --> Upload Config`.

 Upgrading a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~